customerio/customerio-node/README.md

 ### Transactional API

-To use the Customer.io [Transactional API](https://customer.io/docs/transactional-api), import our API client and initialize it with an [app key](https://customer.io/docs/managing-credentials#app-api-keys).
+To use the Customer.io [Transactional API](https://customer.io/docs/transactional-api), import our API client and initialize it with an [app key](https://customer.io/docs/managing-credentials#app-api-keys) and create a request object of your message type.

+#### Email

 Create a new `SendEmailRequest` object containing: